ThreeMonth03/DSW_Translation_tool/readme.md

 This rebuilds the collaboration tree under `translation/zh_Hant/tree` from the contents of `files/` and discards current tree content after confirmation.

-This step prepares the tree only.
+This step prepares the tree and refreshes `translation/zh_Hant/tree/outline.md`.
 It does not refresh the generated PO or diff outputs.
 Those are refreshed later by `make sync`, `make tree-to-po`, or `make review-po`.

 #### 3. Open The Translation Tree